fluorine/FluentFileImporter/README.md

    });
 ```

+There is also the `.ConsideringMultilineValues()` fluent option, used just as `IgnoringFirstLine()`, to consider values that continue in next line, including the new line character.

-Assuming there is a `ValueSet` class like this:
+The configuration above requires a `ValueSet` class like this:

 ```C#
 public class ValueSet
 {